 She has loved every single studio that she has taken at the BAC, due to the wonderful instructors who are role models and dedicate themselves to student growth.
 If she had to name the class that influenced her most, it was her Environmental Psychology course, where she says she found answers to many of her questions and solidified her direction as a designer.

-Delia is the Secretary for the BAC NOMAS (National Organization of Minority Architecture Students) Chapter, a position she has held since September 2011.
+Delia served as Secretary for the BAC NOMAS (National Organization of Minority Architecture Students) Chapter from 2011-2013.
 She was very proud to be part of the team representing the BAC at the 2011 NOMA National Conference, where they placed third nationally in the Student Design Competition.